Universal-Team/db/docs/_ds/twilight-menu.md

   <ul dir="auto">

-  <li>Re-added autoboot support for EZ-Flash Parallel!
+  <li>Now useable once again on the EZ-Flash Parallel with re-added autoboot support!

   <ul dir="auto">

   <li><a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/lifehackerhansol/hovercard"
   data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/lifehackerhansol">@lifehackerhansol</a>
   has fixed the bug which caused writes to corrupt the microSD card, by increasing latency between writes.
-As a result, writes are now a bit slow.</li>
+As a result, writes are now a bit slow, but nds-bootstrap will now save games properly!</li>

   </ul>